curious-attempt-bunny/mud2.net/mudiiclient/index.md

 (Sorry, these instructions are rather technical)

 1. Ensure you have [Java](https://www.java.com/en/) installed.
-(Open a command window and enter `java -version`.)
+(In a command window and enter `java -version`).
 2. Download [mudiiclient.jar](mudiiclient.jar) installed.
-3. Open a command window and enter `java -jar mudiiclient.jar`.
+3. In a command window and enter `java -jar mudiiclient.jar`.

 # Usage